altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Fix double issue with hashing:
+   - Rehashing happens on prod builds, why?
+Is it a persistence issue?
+   - When a piv is rehashed, why doesn't it disappear from the local pivs?
 - Liberate space
    - Show modal logic
    - Compute liberated space
    - Delete
-- Finish annotated source code & handle >= 400 errors with snackbar.
+- Temporary list of tags for pivs that are in the upload queue.
+- Priorize smaller pivs first in upload queue.
+- Fix delete from inside piv local.
+- Remove warning for: invalid vid atom (server)
 - Dynamize enable/disable geotagging
 - (server) default geotagging enabled
 - Stop flickering when opening FAB or clicking on "done".
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
+- Finish annotated source code & handle >= 400 errors with snackbar.

 - Refresh query with scroll down (Tom)
-- Clean fields after password change (Tom)
 - Write a QA script (Tom)
 - Add cloud icon for pivs in cloud that are being uploaded (Tom)
 - Draggable selection (Tom)